 The beautifully carved eighteenth-century chairs by Thomas Chippendale and Alexander Peter lining the corridor highlight the contrast between Chippendale's dynamic and organic shapes and Peter's more formal solid design.

 On either side of the hall are virtually identical grand staircases; one made of stone and the other of wood.
 These would have been used by the whole household, as there are no secondary stairs for servants.
-Both staircases are well lit by large Venetian windows, and the Gallery is naturally lit by way of skylights.
+Large Venetian windows at either end of the corridor give natural light to the gallery and staircases.